asgardphp/docs/quickstart.md

 Congrats!
 If you followed all the steps accordingly you should now be able to add reviews to your products.

-Our website now has administrable news, products and categories, and a review system.
+Our website now has manageable news, products and categories, and a review system.

 <a name="testing"></a>
 ##Testing